-ASAP works to end the wrongful detention and deportation of refugee women and children in the United States.
+ASAP works to end the wrongful detention and deportation of refugee families in the United States.
 Since its founding in the spring of 2015, ASAP has:

 - Prevented the imminent deportation of more than 200 detained refugees through emergency legal filings, and secured their release from detention.

 - Overturned wrongful deportation orders for dozens of asylum seekers in 14 immigration courts in 12 states, including difficult jurisdictions such as Atlanta, Charlotte, Dallas, Houston, New Orleans, and San Antonio.

 - Notified thousands of families of their upcoming hearings by text message, and co-managed a private Facebook group providing legal information and community to more than 1500 formerly detained women.

 - Filed a first-of-its-kind federal lawsuit brought by a refugee mother and child seeking monetary damages for the inhumane treatment they suffered while imprisoned in border detention facilities.

 - Provided legal services at a distance to families in 3 detention centers and 22 states.

 - Mobilized and trained more than 500 volunteers to carry out this work, including dozens of lawyers and more than 300 law school students across the country.